 Our doctors regularly perform a wide variety of other soft tissue surgeries including nasal wedge resection, ‘cherry eye’ surgery (surgical correction of prolapsed third eyelid glands), laceration repair, biopsy of skin or masses, surgical management of abscesses, enucleation (surgical removal of an eye), hernia repair, and mastectomy (surgical removal of a mammary gland or chain).

-For advanced soft tissue surgeries and orthopedic surgery, we work with Dr. Stephen Levine, Dr. Scott Hammel, and Dr. Lara Rasmussen, board-certified veterinary surgeons with Veterinary Surgical Specialists, to provide those services within our practice.
+For advanced soft tissue surgeries and orthopedic surgery, we work with Dr. Lara Rasmussen of ‘Direct Veterinary Surgery’ as well as Dr. Scott Hammel of ‘City of Lakes Veterinary Surgery’.
+Both are board-certified veterinary surgeons.
 The most common orthopedic conditions treated at St. Francis include:

 Cruciate Ligament Injuries